Actor Tracy Morgan critical but 'more responsive' after crash

 "Get better fast ...
 You have most positive thoughts," tweeted actor and director Henry Winkler.

-(Additional reporting by Victoria Cavaliere in New York; Editing by Steve Gorman and Clarence Fernandez)
+(Additional reporting by Victoria Cavaliere in New York and David Jones in New Jersey; Editing by Mohammad Zargham)